aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions-tasks/README.md

 });
 ```

-You can apply a guardrail to the invocation by setting `guardrailConfiguration`.
+You can apply a guardrail to the invocation by setting `guardrail`.

 ```ts
 import * as bedrock from 'aws-cdk-lib/aws-bedrock';